wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

     Below you can see an example of a callable function.<br>
     It transfers 1 WAVES to an account that invoked it.<br>
     Afterward, it records the request information in the [account data storage](https://docs.waves.tech/en/blockchain/account/account-data-storage).<br>
-    As well, it contains one condition: if the same account tries to invoke once again, the callable function does nothing.<br>
+    As well, it contains one condition: if the same account tries to invoke the script once again, the callable function does nothing.<br>

     <br>